adrianescutia/adrianes/_snippets/kubernetes/listing-all-resources-in-kubernetes.md

 ## Option 2:

-Or you can use this function:
+Or you can use function below.
+Advantage is that this function will list default resources and [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRDs) as well:

 ```sh
 function kubectlgetall {